securityrabbit/medium-stat-box/README.md

 - Medium username and number of followers
 - Latest 3 articles and their claps count

-> warning: medium articles with no categories will be filtered!
+> warning: medium articles with no categories will be filtered !

 ## Setup